Guilouz/FLSUN-S1-Open-Source-Edition/README.md

 <br />

-## MICROSD PREPARATION TO FLASH MOTHERBOARD FIRMWARE
+## :floppy_disk: MICROSD PREPARATION TO FLASH MOTHERBOARD FIRMWARE

 Motherboard firmware need to be updated to support latest Klipper version.